-Prerequisites: Admission to upper division, completion of MKTG-3313 and approval of
+Prerequisites: Admission to upper division, completion of MKTG-3313 and approval of advisor and chair

 Supervised marketing internship with approved firm or organization; written and oral reports are required.
 (Variable credit, 1-3 semester hours; 30 hours work required for each hour of credit with a maximum of 3 credit hours.)
 This course is offered as needed.